 A successful lateral leadership concept requires a great deal of motivation and self-discipline on the part of the staff.
 In order to maintain both, an extremely large amount of time and energy must be invested in the motivation and enthusiasm of the team.
 If a leader does not steer, moderate and co-decide, everyone quickly thinks only of themselves and the team spirit is lost in no time.

 The leader has to control and steer a lot in his role as coach/mentor without turning into a supervisor.
 Without an extremely high degree of empathy, persuasiveness, negotiating skills and outstanding time management, this is hardly manageable.

 If every staff member has decision-making power, there is also the danger of “overlapping” decisions — or of a culture of decision avoidance when it is a matter of unpleasant or interdisciplinary decisions and several people are responsible anyway.
 This does not happen with a superior who has the authority to instruct.

 - Tasks cannot be delegated

 If no one is directly authorised to give instructions, it can happen that a lot of work is left to individual employees, but almost none to others because they do not feel responsible.
 Delegating tasks is in fact not possible if there is no authorisation to delegate.
-This in turn can quickly lead to frustration and overwork.
+This in turn can quickly lead to frustration and overworking.

 - Formation of a power vacuum